As our everyday lives get more and more intertwined with the internet, we are spending more time online.

-To be sure you are choosing the right VPN provider, there are a few key questions you need to be asking yourself about a potential provider:
+To be sure you are choosing the right VPN providers, there are a few key questions you need to be asking yourself about them:

 If a VPN is worth using, it will be able to guarantee your online privacy, after all the main purpose of using a VPN is to ensure your privacy.

-That means it will have a no-logs policy that guarantees it doesn't keep a record of what you do online such as what websites you visit and other browsing activity.
-A good VPN provider will even get this confirmed by a third-party auditor.
+That means it will have a no-logs policy that guarantees it doesn't keep a record of what its VPN users do online such as what websites you visit and other browsing activity.

-If you are going to do anything more than browse the web and read a few emails, you will be running a lot of data through your VPN.
+If you are going to do anything more than browsing the web and read a few emails, you will be running a lot of data through your VPN.

-Most people go online with between 3-5 devices and you should really protect all of them with a VPN.
+Most people use between 3-5 devices to go online regularly and you should really protect all of them with a VPN.

 Think about which countries you need to be able to access servers for.

-If you want to access content from another region (such as online streaming services), then a VPN company with a large network of servers will be your best bet.
+If you want remote access to content from another region (such as online streaming services), then a VPN company with a large network of server locations in the places you use will be your best bet.

 If you are on a tight budget, you might be tempted to opt for a free VPN.
 But be aware that you will pay in other ways for these services.